Chat with Agent 206

 Western Washington presents a uniquely challenging environment for exterior coatings.
 The Seattle area averages 38 to 40 inches of annual rainfall — more than Miami — distributed across roughly 150 to 160 rainy days per year.
 But it’s not just the rain.
 It’s the combination of conditions that makes our climate so demanding.

-The five biggest threats to exterior paint in Western Washington — moisture, freeze-thaw cycles, UV damage, mildew, and wood rot
+The five biggest threats to exterior paint in Western Washington

 Moisture cycling is the primary threat.
 Wood expands when wet and contracts when dry, and this constant movement stresses the paint film.
 Every cycle creates micro-fractures.
 Over time, those fractures allow water infiltration, leading to peeling, bubbling, and eventually rot.
-This cycling happens hundreds of times per year in our climate.

-Wood rot is the consequence of moisture infiltration that's gone too long unchecked.
-Paint covers but doesn't cure rot — once wood is compromised, it needs to be replaced before painting.
-A good prep process identifies and addresses rot; a rushed one paints over it, and you'll be back in two to three years.
+Wood rot is the consequence of moisture infiltration that’s gone too long unchecked.
+Paint covers but doesn’t cure rot — once wood is compromised, it needs to be replaced before painting.

 The #1 Factor in Longevity: Preparation Quality